dizzib/rkeys/readme.md

 Examples:

 * <a name="VBOX-HOST"></a>`VBOX-HOST: alias Super_R`:
-  define an alias for the virtualbox host key,
+  define an alias for the [VirtualBox] host key.
 * <a name="button"></a>`button: button $0`:
   simulate mouse button $0, where 1=left, 2=middle, 3=right, etc.
   This is defined in the [core command.yaml].